SFr682k/fightclub/README.md

  - *Fightclub Client*, an application for timing a physics fight.
  - *Fightclub Remote Clock Window*, a remote clock window for use on remote machines inside the local network.

-Following components are planned to be added:

- - A remote clock window displaying the state of multiple clients
+ - *Fightclub Dashboard*, displaying the state of multiple clients